djouse/itzami/README.md

 This project is a personal portfolio website designed to showcase my skills, projects, and experiences in web development.

 The goal of this project is also to learn new technologies focusing on

-    - :shipit: React
+* React
-    - :shipit: TypeScript
+* TypeScript
-    - :shipit: GSAP for animations
+* GSAP for animations
-    - :shipit: CSS
+* CSS

+Above all else trying to learn frontend design patterns should be fun.
+Let's see.

 ## TODO